makrai/notes/galassi1902-attention-overview.md

   locality at different depths of an attentive deep architecture and showed that its introduction is especially beneficial when it is applied to the layers that are closer to the inputs.
-Moreover, when the application of locality is based on a variable-size window, higher layers tend to have a broader window.
+Moreover, when the application of locality is based on a variable-size window, higher layers tend to have a broader window

 A popular way of investigating whether an architecture has learned high-level features amounts to using the same architecture to perform other tasks, as it happens with transfer learning.
 This setting has been adopted outside the
 * Shi+ [154], who perform syntactic predictions by using the hidden representations learned with machine translation.
 In a similar way,
 * attention weights could be used as input features in a different model, so as to assess whether they can select relevant information for a different learning task.
 This is what happens, for example, in
-* attention distillation, where a student network is trained to penalize the most confusing features according to a teacher network, producing an efficient and robust model in the task of machine reading comprehension [155].
+* attention distillation, where a student network is trained to penalize the most confusing features according to a teacher network, producing an efficient and robust model in the task of machine reading comprehension [155]
-* attentional heterogeneous transfer [156] has been exploited in heterolingual text classification to selectively filter input features from heterogeneous sources.
+* attentional heterogeneous transfer [156] has been exploited in heterolingual text classification to selectively filter input features from heterogeneous sources

 ## B. Attention for Outlier Detection and Sample Weighing

 ## C. Attention Analysis for Model Evaluation

-* uniform distribution of the attention weights could be interpreted as a sign that the attention model has been unable to identify the more useful elements.
+* uniform distribution of the attention weights could be interpreted as a sign that the attention model has been unable to identify the more useful elements
 * distribution of the attention weights may, therefore, be a tool for measuring an architecture’s confidence in performing a task on a given input
-* Heo+ [157] proposed to exploit the uncertainty of their stochastic predictive model to avoid making risky predictions in healthcare tasks.
+* Heo+ [157] proposed to exploit the uncertainty of their stochastic predictive model to avoid making risky predictions in healthcare tasks

 * In a hybrid model that relies on both symbolic and subsymbolic information,
   * uncertainty of the neural model can be used as a parameter in the merging
   * Other example: multitask learning and reinforcement learning
   * exploitation of the uncertainty of the model, other than attention and NLP,
-    * Poggi and Mattoccia [158], Kendall+ [159], and Blundell+ [160].
+    * Poggi and Mattoccia [158], Kendall+ [159], and Blundell+ [160]

 ## D. Unsupervised Learning With Attention